 - 1. Immediately cleanse the affected area with soap and water. - 2.
 If the skin has been punctured, bleeding should be encouraged if not excessive. - 3.
 If the mucus membrane has been splashed, irrigate copiously with water.
-Do not use caustic agents such as bleach to flush the skin or mucus membranes. - Provide applicable first aid. - 5.
+Do not use caustic agents such as bleach to flush the skin or mucus membranes. - 4.
+Provide applicable first aid. - 5.
 Immediately report exposure to faculty and/or preceptor. - 6.
 Faculty/preceptor will fill out the appropriate risk management report (clinical agency and college) and institute the agency procedure for exposure. - 7.
-Refer the exposed individual to the agency emergency room, private physician, or local Public Health Department for PEP advisement within 2 hours of exposure.
+Refer the exposed individual to the agency emergency room, private physician, or local Public Health Department for PEP advisement within 2 hours of exposure. - 8.
+All expenses related to testing and PEP are the sole responsibility of the student.